Why Multiprocessor Programming?

 What's not permitted: obtaining the answer directly from anyone or anything else in any form.

-TAs for the course will hold weekly hours for 2 hours each.
+TAs for the course will hold weekly hours for 2 hours each on Zoom.
 The policies are as follows:

 Come to hours with one or more questions in mind about the homework or progamming assignment, or a bug in your code.
 The TAs reserve the right to turn you away if you don't have anything in mind.